 Admission to the program and the awarding of assistantships are separate decisions.
 However, since most PhD applicants seek financial support and since there are a limited number of graduate assistantships available to the College of Business and Analytics, admission into the doctoral program is highly competitive.
 Simply meeting the minimum GPA and GMAT indices does not guarantee admission into the program.
 The College of Business and Analytics faculty in each department evaluates each candidate's background, letters of recommendation, and communication skills, among other things, when making an admission decision and a decision on a graduate assistantship.

 Applicants must meet all admission requirements set forth by the Graduate School.
 These requirements are outlined at the Graduate School website.

-Complete the Graduate Management Admission Test and have the results of the test mailed directly to graduate programs, College of Business.
+Complete the Graduate Management Admission Test and have the results of the test mailed directly to graduate programs, College of Business and Analytics.
 Arrange to take the GMAT six to twelve months prior to the semester in which you plan to enroll.
 In addition, make sure to arrange with the Educational Testing Service to have your official GMAT scores forwarded to our office [ETS Code: 1745 (Ph.D.)].
 The GMAT requirement cannot be waived or substituted.
 If you are in the Carbondale area, you can schedule to take the GMAT at Pearson Professional Centers, 103 Airway Drive, Marion, IL, -- however, you must register for the test online at www.mba.com.